 BitShares is first and foremost a globally distributed database that is used as a ledger to track ownership of digital assets.
-All updates to the ledger must be validated and applied in the proper order to allow the database to remain consistent and universally agreed upon.
-Reaching a consensus about the order in which updates should be applied is the purpose of Delegated Proof of Stake (DPOS).
+To allow the database to remain consistent and universally agreed upon, all updates must be validated and applied in the proper order.
+Reaching a consensus over every ledger update is the purpose of Delegated Proof-of-Stake (DPoS).

 The questions that must be answered by any consensus process include, but are not limited to:

-- Who should produce the next block of updates to apply to the database?
+- Who will produce the next block of updates to apply to the database?

-- When should the next block be produced?
+- When will the next block be produced?

-- What transactions should be included in the block?
+- What transactions should be included in the next block?

-- How are changes to the protocol applied?
+- How are changes to the blockchain protocol applied?

 - How should competing transaction histories be resolved?

-The goal is to find answers to these questions that ensure the consensus process is robust against an attacker who wishes to gain control over the network.
-In practice, gaining control means acquiring the ability to unilaterally censor transactions.
-The process should also be robust against an attacker wishing to take advantage of a temporary inconsistency in the database state on different computers.
+By answering these questions, the goal of the BitShares blockchain is to ensure the consensus process is robust against attackers gaining control over the Delegated Proof-of-Stake network.
+In practice, control means acquiring the ability to unilaterally censor transactions (and corrupt or centralize the consensus protocol).
+The process must be autonomous against any inconsistency attack to the database state on different computers.

 Block Production by Elected Witnesses

 The term witness was chosen because it is a literal metaphor and noun which describes the robotic function of the ‘Witness Node’ servers and those elected to operate them.
-Witness also happens to be a legally neutral word that is free from regulation.
+Witness also happens to be a legally neutral word, free from trademark or brand copyrights.
 Traditional contracts often have a place for witnesses to sign.
 For extremely important contracts, a public notary is sometimes used.
-Neither witnesses nor notaries are party to the contract, but they serve a very important role of certifying that the contract was signed by the specified individuals at the specified time.
+Neither are party to the contract, but they serve a very important role of certifying that the contract was signed by the specified individuals at the specified time.
 In BitShares, witnesses serve a similar role of validating signatures and timestamping transactions by including them in blocks.

-Under DPOS, the stakeholders can elect any number of witnesses to generate blocks.
+Under Delegated Proof-of-Stake (DPoS), the stakeholders can elect any number of witnesses to generate blocks.
 A block is a group of transactions which update the state of the database.
 Each account is allowed one vote per share per witness, a process known as approval voting.
 The top N witnesses by total approval are selected.
-The number (N) of witnesses is defined such that at least 50% of voting stakeholders believe there is sufficient decentralization.
-When stakeholders expresses their desired number of witnesses, they must also vote for at least that many witnesses.
-A stakeholder cannot vote for more decentralization than witnesses for which they actually cast votes.
+(N) is defined such that at least 50% of voting stakeholders believe there is enough decentralization.
+When stakeholders express a desired number of witnesses, they should also vote for at least that many.
+A stakeholder cannot vote for more decentralization for which they actually cast votes.

-Each time witnesses produce a block, they are paid for their services.
-Their pay rate is set by the stakeholders via their elected delegates (to be discussed later).
-If a witness fails to produce a block, then they are not paid.
+Each time a witness produces a block, they are paid for their services.
+Their pay rate is set by the stakeholders via the elected delegates.
+If a witness fails to produce a block, they are not paid.
 The record of missed blocks is kept, and may lead to a witness becoming voted out in the future.

 The slate of active witnesses is updated once every maintenance interval (1 day) when the votes are tallied.
-The witnesses are then shuffled, and each witness is given a turn to produce a block at a fixed schedule of one block every 2 seconds.
-After all witnesses have had a turn, they are shuffled again.
+They are then shuffled, and each witness given a turn to produce a block at a fixed schedule of one block every 2 seconds.
+After all the witnesses have had a turn, they are shuffled again.
 If a witness does not produce a block in their time slot, then that time slot is skipped, and the next witness produces the next block.

-Historically, BitShares has maintained 99% witness participation rate.
+Historically, BitShares has maintained a 99% witness participation rate.
 Anyone can monitor the network health by observing this metric.
 Any time witness participation falls below a certain level, users of the network can allow more time for transactions to confirm, and be extra vigilant about their network connectivity.
-This property gives BitShares the unique advantage of being able to alert users of potential problems less than 1 minute after the trouble arises.
+This property gives BitShares the unique advantage of being able to alert users of a potential problem within 1 minute of it occuring.

-Delegates are elected in a manner similar to witnesses.
-A delegate becomes a co-signer on a special account that has the privilege of proposing changes to the network parameters.
+Delegates known as the ‘Committee’ are also elected in BitShares.
+The delegates each become a co-signer on a special account that has the privilege of proposing changes to the network parameters.
 This account is known as the genesis account.
 These parameters include everything from transaction fees, to block sizes, witness pay, and block intervals.
-After the majority of delegates have approved a proposed change, the stakeholders are granted a 2 week review period during which they may vote out delegates and nullify the proposed changes.
+After the majority of delegates have approved a proposed change, the stakeholders are granted a 2 week review period.
+During the review, stakeholders may vote out delegated committee members and nullify the proposed changes.
 The Committee are unpaid, however the parameters are not changed very often.

-The genesis account can technically perform any action that any other account can perform, which means it is possible to send funds to the genesis account or specify the genesis account as an escrow agent.
+The genesis account can technically perform any action that any other account can perform.
+This means it is possible to send funds to the genesis account or specify the genesis account as an escrow agent.
 The genesis account can also be used to issue new assets.
-This method provides a very high degree of trust and accountability, which creates an untold number of applications where elected delegates can perform tasks to aid stakeholders.
+This method provides a very high degree of trust and accountability, which creates an untold number of applications whereby elected delegates can perform tasks to aid stakeholders.

 From time to time, it is necessary to upgrade a network to add new features.
-Under DPOS, all changes must be triggered by active stakeholder approval.
+Under DPoS, all changes must be triggered by active stakeholder approval.
 While it is technically possible for the witnesses to collude and change their software unilaterally, it is not in their interest to do so.
-Witnesses are selected based upon their commitment to remain neutral to blockchain policy.
-Remaining neutral protects witnesses against allegations that they are the administrators/managers/owners/operators of the network.
+A witness is selected based upon their commitment to remain neutral to blockchain policy, which protects them against false allegations they are the administrators/managers/owners/operators of the network.
 A witness is merely an employee of the stakeholders.